Everyone Nose (All the Girls Standing in the Line for the Bathroom): Composition

 "Everyone Nose" was written by Pharrell Williams and Chad Hugo, who also produced the song as The Neptunes.
-The title of the song derives from the subject of women snorting cocaine socially in bathrooms.
+The title of the song derives from the subject of women snorting cocaine socially in bathrooms, and the song's lyrics delve into the issue.
 N.E.R.D attested that, "when the girls go in the bathroom, they're powdering their faces with that other white stuff."
 Andrew Coleman, the band's engineer, explained the song's bridge, saying it is the "breakdown" of the girl: "you can imagine a girl who is totally coked out of her mind dancing and sweating."

 In midst of working with Missy Elliott, Williams was shown a video of people dancing to Baltimore house music.
 He "lost his mind, the way these people were dancing and these crazy beats," which inspired the beat for "Everyone Nose."
 The song begins with a Roland 5080 acoustic bass guitar and continues with drums provided by a Triton Extreme.
 He went on to say that, "Timbaland is scratching in there, too.
 The big Latin section is again, all Pharrell—all the same instruments; he just flipped the programming.
 That is the Latin club explosion part, mostly programmed beats with some buckets."

 Remix

-N.E.R.D produced a remix featuring Williams’ CRS cohorts Kanye West and Lupe Fiasco, as well as Pusha T, which was available as an iTunes and Zune Marketplace bonus track with the purchase of Seeing Sounds.
+N.E.R.D produced a remix featuring Williams’ CRS cohorts Kanye West and Lupe Fiasco, as well as Pusha T of Clipse, which was available as an iTunes and Zune Marketplace bonus track with the purchase of Seeing Sounds.
 When asked why the song was remixed, Hugo replied with, "We wanted something with more of a straight-ahead, club-bumping beat, just a different take on it.
 We like to remix, dismantle, take apart shit and put it back together.
 It's just like a Rubik's Cube: When you can't solve it, you just break it and you put it back together."
 Williams added, "We think that 'Everyone Nose' in its current form already hits a certain demographic a certain way, so I just wanted to go and do something different."